 You may be surprised at just how much of your content is available on test bank and homework help sites.
 Few things are more frustrating for faculty than discovering that their online exam questions are available to students with a few quick clicks on the internet.
-Test bank and homework help websites make it all too easy to find and share your test questions, but what can you do to remove test questions from the internet?
+Test bank and homework help websites make it all too easy to find and share your test questions, but what can you do to remove test questions online?

 While most of these test bank and homework help websites were initially intended to provide students more access to study materials, there have been reports that students are using study sites to cheat on online exams.
 Students can easily copy and paste your test questions word-for-word; some are even in the chronological order as the real test.
 As an initial defense against this, many universities and colleges opt to lockdown internet browsers.
 However, standalone browser lockdown software only address a small portion of the problem.
 Almost every student has a cell phone or access to another device, such as a tablet.
 If an online exam only has a lockdown browser in place, students can easily search the internet using their cell phone or any other device.

 So, the problem continues.

 Some instructors add extra questions to their online exams to keep students on their toes.
 For example, if the online exam has 30 questions, instructors will add 10 more questions to the test bank as a way to ensure that no two exams are exactly alike.
 Adding extra exam questions is helpful, however, the questions can still end up on the internet – even the extras.

 It’s not only the number of test questions available on homework help and test bank websites that’s alarming, but the speed at which students can get answers from subject matter experts is equally worrisome.
 Even if you’re routinely adding brand new questions to your online exams, some “homework help” sites have a fleet of subject matter experts ready and waiting to answer questions in as little as 30 minutes.